The Wormingford

 In compliance with

-the Poor Law Act 1601 a workhouse was built on waste ground
+the Poor Law Act 1601, Wormingford's workhouse was

-The workhouse had fifteen rooms including a buttery, a coal
+fifteen rooms including a buttery, a coal house, spin house

 |